 Moving Slide Objects to Compare and Order Fractions

 Once the students understand how they will be comparing fractions using Google Slides, it’s time to begin practice.
-During this time, I facilitate and monitor progress by either walking around student to student or by observing from my laptop via Google Classroom.
+During this time, I facilitate and monitor progress by either walking around from student to student or by observing from my laptop via Google Classroom.

 One important technical aspect of using technology is to know how to “undo” what you just did.
 So it is important to teach the students to use the “undo” button in Google Slides in case they accidentally resize an object or delete an object.
 Some students may have difficulty aligning the objects that they drag around, so I also teach them to use the arrow keys to move objects as it is more accurate.

 We as teachers know that during online state testing we are not allowed to prompt or coach.
-I try to take the same approach with this practice.
+I try to take the same approach to this practice.
 If a student is stumped, my typical response is to reread the directions on the slide or to “flag” the slide or move on to the next problem.
 If that does not help, then I will help the student with some prompts but remind the student that on the “big test” that is not going to be possible.

 Video Examples of Students Using the Google Slides Resource